Is Status a Key to Longevity?

 Oscar winners, on average, live four years longer than other Hollywood actors.
 Could social status be a key to human longevity?

-The influence of status on health and longevity is the important question raised by Professor Sir Michael Marmot, Professor of Epidemiology at University College London, in his book Status Syndrome(2004).
+The influence of status on health and longevity is the important question raised by Professor Sir Michael Marmot, Professor of Epidemiology at University College London, in his book Status Syndrome: How Your Place on the Social Gradient Directly Affects Your Health (2004).

 Why status matters

 In over 30 years of research, Professor Marmot found a recurring pattern of social status, from Hollywood actors to Whitehall civil servants.
 This pattern led him to conclude that social status influences how long we live.

 His explanation for this is that the lower our status the less control we have over our working lives (resulting in greater stress) and the less opportunity for social participation (meaning less opportunity for the protection against illness that social relationships can bring) resulting, for instance, in greater risk of cardiovascular disease.